9 Sensational Ways to Live Overseas

 Teaching English (or whatever your native language may be) is one popular choice for an overseas job.
 A wealth of information on teaching English internationally is available on Transitions Abroad.
 No more than native fluency in English and a Bachelor’s degree are needed for many opportunities to teach English in Japan, Thailand, and elsewhere.

 A love of kids is not required — places such as the British Council and Cervantes Institute have branches in dozens of countries, and hire native speakers to teach classes mostly for adults.
-The former recruits people with English teaching certifications and at least two years’ experience, while the latter offers its own courses on how to teach Spanish.
+The former recruits people with English teaching certifications or willing to gain one, while the latter offers its own courses on how to teach Spanish.
 Neither restricts its teachers by nationality.

 If your specialty is in another subject (history, math, science, PE, etc.) and you have a teaching degree, international schools are constantly looking for teachers to bring an international flavor to their staff body, for nursery through high school.
 A list of resources for certified teachers can be found in this teaching resource section, the most important of them being The International Educator, which lists teaching jobs at schools around the world.